digitalist-se/UserFeedbackDocs/about.md

 ## Our backlog
-- SDG Support.
-We will build in support to export your form and Analytics data towards the API´s of SDG (Single Digital Gateway.
-This feature will be released as another addon in January 2021.
 - PII Tools.
 We will quite soon look into PII tools where we will add possibilitys to filter possibly sensitiva data out automatically.
 We will also add tools where administrators easilly can delete data.
 - Form Template GUI.
 A GUI to create forms will probably be needed to enable our users even more.
 - Form preview support.
 Beeing able to preview the form output when you select your template is a nice one.